Knollwood

 History of Knollwood

-All residents of Knollwood who own homes are members of the Knollwood Property Owners' Association.
-Homeowners are regulated by various conditions and covenants as well as restrictions that are contained in their real property deeds.
 Annual mandatory membership fees are collected from all homeowners of Knollwood and as a result members are afforded various social events including an annual block party and neighborhood patrol services.

-Granada Hills
+Granada Hills History

-In 1916, the San Fernando Valley's first oil well was drilled in what is now Granada Hills.
-The oil well was located at the northern tip of Zelzah Avenue.
-Granada Hills was founded in 1926 (as "Granada;" the "Hills" was added 15 years later) and started out as a dairy farm and orchard known as the Sunshine Ranch.
+Granada Hills was officially founded in 1926 as 'Granada' and the 'Hills' was added 15 years later - starting out as a dairy farm and orchard known as the Sunshine Ranch.
 Among the crops harvested here as the nation prepared for the Roaring '20s were apricots, oranges, walnuts and beans.
 Vestiges of former citrus groves can still be seen as small groups of orange, lemon or grapefruit trees in some residential yards.
-Granada Hills was named from a city in Spain.